 In Spain, a socialist government has introduced the biggest budget in Spanish history — partly to cope with the impact of coronavirus, but also to finance digitalization, electric cars, infrastructure, renewable energy and rural development.
 Taxes on income, sales and wealth are due to increase.

-In the United Kingdom, the ruling Conservative Party is building more social housing and it might renationalize rail.
+In the United Kingdom, the ruling Conservative Party is building more social housing and thinking about renationalizing rail.
 Unlike during the last economic crisis, it does not propose to cut spending even though tax revenues are down.

 Same in the Netherlands, where all the major parties agree the government needs to do more to reduce pollution and prevent people at the bottom of the social ladder from falling through the cracks.

 I’m not opposed to more government per se.
-I’ve argued the United States should imitate policies in Northern Europe to improve child care, health care and housing.
+I’ve argued the United States should imitate the policies of Northern Europe to improve child care, health care and housing.

 Joe Biden’s priority as president will be alleviating the COVID-19 pandemic, which the outgoing president, Donald Trump, has mismanaged.
 350,000 Americans are dead.
 Nearly 11 million are unemployed.
 Republicans were slow to approve the latest stimulus, which Trump, seemingly without consulting lawmakers of his own party, threatened to veto and then signed anyway.